Funk (service): About

 Funk is aimed at people between the ages of 14 and 29, who rarely access the traditional media used for public broadcasting.
 Two thirds of the project's funding is provided by ARD and one third by ZDF.

-Funk produces over 70 programs for social media platforms, such as YouTube, Facebook, Twitter, Instagram, TikTok, Spotify, Snapchat, and the funk.net web app.
+Funk produces over 70 programs for social media platforms, such as YouTube, Facebook, Twitter, Instagram, TikTok, Spotify, Snapchat, and the funk.net web app, as well as publishing browser games such as Bundesfighter II Turbo.
 These are distributed on their own channels or accounts.
 The programs focus on information and entertainment.
 In addition, some series are distributed under license, sometimes in their original English versions.
 Programs are produced by various private production companies, the company's own production companies or by the broadcasters themselves.

 The funk network is subject to the Interstate Broadcasting Agreement.
 This includes a review of all broadcasts at least every six months.